Who we are

 That our girls would learn to feel safe and secure.

-That they would find their Freedom and identity in Christ.
+That they would find their freedom and identity in Christ.

-They would become women of integrity and empower other women.
+That they would become women of integrity and empower other women.

 Christ centered home.